 option, which defaults to a value of 200.
 Depending on the size of your documents, you may find improved performance by raising this value significantly for smaller documents, such as 500 or even 1000.

-option determines how many total threads will be used across all partitions to send requests.
-You can alternatively configure a number of threads per partition using --thread-count-per-partition
+For advanced use cases, you can alternatively configure a number of threads per partition using --thread-count-per-partition

 INFO com.marklogic.spark: Number of partitions: 1